ZhuoYulang/IF-MMIN/README.md

-# MMIN
+# IF-MMIN

-This repo implements the Consistent Feature aware Missing Modality Imagination Network(CF-MMIN) for the following paper:
+This repo implements the Invariant Feature aware Missing Modality Imagination Network(IF-MMIN) for the following paper:
-"Exploiting modality-consistent feature for robust multimodal emotion recognition with missing modalities"
+"Exploiting modality-invariant feature for robust multimodal emotion recognition with missing modalities"

 # Environment